Steve Jobs: The Truth About His Last Words

 Even though no one will ever know the exact meaning of his final words, people will likely continue speculating their purpose, indefinitely.

-Next, check out these last words from 20 iconic people.
+Next, discover more last words from history’s most iconic people.